RobTillaart/PCA9671/README.md

 ### PCA9673

 The library should work with the PCA9673 device, which is nearly identical.
-The difference is it has an INTerrupt pin instead of address pin 2, and thus less addresses.
+The difference is that the PCA9673 has both an interrupt pin AND a RESET pin.
+What is missing is address pin 2, and thus it has less addresses.

+So not 100% replacement compatible but close enough if one takes care of the interrupt an reset pins.

 ### Comparison PCF8575, PCA9671 and PCA9673